ECZEMA FACTS

 Other Immunosuppresants

-Medications such as predisnone or other immune system supressants may be prescribed, however these can have major side effects.
+Medications such as prednisone or other immune system suppressants may be prescribed, however these can have major side effects.
 If these are prescribed to you, it is most likely because you have a severe case.

 Overall, eczema is a very frustrating condition due to the intense itching sensation and the appearance of the rash may be frustrating for some, but with the above tips, you will surely find a way to avoid your eczema triggers and treat your eczema flare ups if they do happen.